 Page - 2 -

 3. Notice Preceding Compelled Disclosure.
 If you or your Representatives are requested or required (by oral question, interrogatories, requests for information or documents, subpoena, civil investigative demand or similar process) to disclose any Confidential Information, you will promptly notify the Protected Party of such request or requirement so that the Protected Party may seek an appropriate protective order or waiver in compliance with provisions of this Agreement.
 If, in the absence of a protective order or the receipt of a waiver hereunder, you or your Representatives are, in the written opinion of your counsel addressed to the Protected Party, compelled to disclose the Confidential Information or else stand liable for contempt or suffer other censure or significant penalty, you may disclose only such of the Confidential Information to the party compelling disclosure as is required by law.
 You shall not be liable for the disclosure of Confidential Information pursuant to the preceding sentence unless such disclosure was caused by you or your Representatives and not otherwise permitted by this Agreement.
-You will exercise your best efforts to obtain a protective order or other reliable assurance that confidential treatment will be accorded the Confidential Information.
+You will exercise your best efforts to obtain assurance that confidential treatment will be accorded the Confidential Information.

 4. Definition of "Confidential Information".
 As used herein, "Confidential Information" means all information that is furnished to you or your Representatives by the Protected Party that concerns the Protected Party, its affiliates or subsidiaries, and that is either confidential, proprietary or otherwise not generally available to the public.
 Any information furnished to you or your Representatives by a director, officer, employee or representative of the Protected Party shall be deemed for the purpose of this Agreement furnished by the Protected Party.
 Notwithstanding the foregoing, the following will not constitute Confidential Information for purposes of this Agreement: (a) information that is or becomes generally available to the public other than as a result of a disclosure by you or your Representatives, (b) information that was already in your files on a nonconfidential basis prior to being furnished to you by the Protected Party or (c) information that becomes available to you on a nonconfidential basis from a source other than the Protected Party if such source was not subject to any prohibition against transmitting the information to you.